-The Pastoral Care Team undertakes ongoing relevant training to ensure that they are able to develop productive and supportive relationships with parents to support the needs of pupils and their families.
-We also liaise with outside agencies and are able to offer advice or to refer or signpost parents to additional support within the community Care Support Team.
+The Pastoral Care Team undertakes ongoing relevant training to ensure that they are able to develop professional, productive and supportive relationships with parents to support the needs of pupils and their families.
+We also liaise with outside agencies and are able to offer advice or to refer or signpost parents to additional support within the community Care Support Team and Early Help Hub.

 Getting in touch is easy: